dennischen/nextspace/README.md

 Nextspace is a workspace context provides abilities for a nextjs application to :
-* Cookie/header/session based i18n locale (no /en/page, /zh/page in url) and load translation with lazy trunk when reqired
+* I18n label translation base on cookie/header/session (no /en/page, /zh/page in url) and load translation with lazy trunk only when reqired
+* Asyn page loading and progress indication with lazy trunk only when reqired
 * More...

 ## Build

-Compile and copy required resources to dist
+Compile and copy resources to dist

 ```bash
 yarn clean